mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 The `UNVERIFIED_W_KERB` state occurs when an agent successfully authenticates via Kerberos and also provides an unverifiable client certificate.
-In this case the client certificate is ignorned and this state is otherwise treated as `KERB`.
+In this case the client certificate is ignored and this state is otherwise treated as `KERB`.

 > **TODO**: should UNVERIFIED\_W\_KERB generate a warning?
+Yes.

-The `VERFIFIED_W_KERB` state occurs when an agent successfully authenticates via Kerberos and also provides a verfiable client certificate.
+The `VERIFIED_W_KERB` state occurs when an agent successfully authenticates via Kerberos and also provides a verifiable client certificate.
 To maintain backward compatibility in this case the `REMOTE_USER` environment variable is ignored and this state is otherwise treated as `VERIFIED`.

 > **TODO**: should VERIFIED\_W\_KERB generate a warning?
+Yes.

-#### Hostname Lookup ####
+#### Hostname Look Up ####

+Once the Kerberos principle has been retrieved from `REMOTE_USER` it is translated to a hostname via an LDAP look up service.
+It is anticipated that this will be an external service analogous to the external node classifier.
+Using an external service facilitates using credentials other than the puppet account for the LDAP look up.
+It also facilitates customization and restart / cache flush of the look up service.

+> **QUESTION**: Should we follow the example of the external node classifier?
+Or is there something simpler or more "modern" that we should consider?

+In the current prototype implementation the service is "mocked" with a simple Ruby class that uses ruby-net-ldap to do a Windows Active Directory specific query.
+As a convenience while prototyping, configuration settings provide the LDAP account and password.

-### Puppet Agent Enhancemnts ###
+### Puppet Agent Enhancements ###

-Two agent changes are required: implementation of the SPNEGO protocol in `Puppet::Network::HTTP::Connection`, and support for certficate-less agents.
+Two agent changes are required: implementation of the SPNEGO protocol in `Puppet::Network::HTTP::Connection`, and support for certificate-less agents.

 #### SPNEGO Support ####

 Adding SPNEGO support based on the gssapi gem requires adding an appropriately formatted `Authorization` header to agent HTTP requests.
 The master responds with an `www-authenticate` header which is then passed back to GSSAPI.
 This may repeat for several iterations before authentication completes.

-> **TODO**: The current prototype implementation assumes the negotiation completes in a single roundtrip.
+In the current prototype a boolean configuration setting controls use of SPNEGO.

 **Note**: The agent still requires that the server certificate be verified to prevent MITM attacks.

-In the current prototype use of SPNEGO is controlled by a boolean configuration setting.
+> **TODO**: The current prototype implementation assumes the negotiation completes in a single round trip.

 #### Certificate-less Agents ####

 Puppet agent normally requires the existence of a signed agent certificate.
 The `Puppet::SSL::Host` class manages the lifecycle of this certificate.
 When configured for Kerberos authentication the agent runs without a certificate.
 The `Host` class will be modified to support both modes of operation.
 In the current prototype a configuration setting turns makes several methods of `Host` into no-ops.

-#### Hostname Lookup ####

 Testing and Evaluation
 ----------------------

-[TODO: fill out testing and evaluation]
+> **TODO**: fill out testing and evaluation

+* Spec tests.
-* Spec, unit, tests.
+* Unit tests.

-* Provide curl example for how to test a master from the command line.
+* Command line example of using curl to test master configuration.
 * Etc....

 Alternatives and Recommendation
 -------------------------------

-In terms of implementation alternatives we explored using the Kerberos principle name directly as the "node" name.
-A typical Kerberos principle would be host$@EXAMPLE.COM.
-Supporting the mixed case and $ character required changes to the AuthStore and was expected to lead to further complications with e.g. filesystem support for the $.
-The current approach of using a principle to hostname lookup service proved much simpler.
+We explored an alternate implementation that used Kerberos principle names directly as "node" names.
+A typical Kerberos principle has the form host$@EXAMPLE.COM.
+Supporting the mixed case and $ character required changes to the Puppet AuthStore and was expected to lead to further complications with e.g. file system support for the $.
+The current approach of using a hostname look up service proved much simpler.

-In terms of alternatives to the feature itself, customers still have the opportunity to use Puppet's built-in CA capabilities or to integrate with external CA's.
-These are all valid approaches and they can in fact be combinded.
+In terms of alternatives to the feature itself customers can always use Puppet's existing certificate support.

-We recommend Kerberos only for customers who already have a functioning Kerberos infrastructure.
+We recommend this new functionality only for customers who already have a functioning Kerberos infrastructure.

 Risks and Assumptions
 ---------------------

-* multiple request transmits due to multiple token exchanges in SPNEGO.

-* authentication on each request instead of on each connection
+* Implementor availability.

-* channel binding
+* Armature process.

+* Requirements for broader platform support will significantly slow development.
+  The initial target of Linux agents integrated with Active Directory is probably the most common configuration that would benefit from this ARM.

+> **TODO**: add more Risks and Assumptions ...

 Dependencies
 ------------

-Describe all dependencies that this ARM has on other ARMs, components, products, or anything else.
-Dependences upon other ARMs should also be listed in the "depends:" field in the metadata.json.

-Describe any ARMs that depend upon this ARM before they can be implemented.
+This ARM depends on the gssapi gem which in turn depends on the ffi gem.
+The hostname look up capability depends on the ruby-net-ldap gem.

+These dependencies are optional if the enhancements described in this ARM are not enabled via configuration settings.

 Impact
 ------